abinthomasonline/repo2txt/README.md

 - Copy the generated text to clipboard
 - Download the generated text as a file
 - Support for private repositories using GitHub Personal Access Tokens
+- Runs entirely in the user's browser, ensuring data privacy and security

+This tool is implemented as a static website that operates completely within the user's browser.
+No server-side processing is involved, making it a safe and secure option for handling potentially sensitive repository data.

 ## Contributing